Garden Center Hours: Mon-Sat 9am - 5:30pm • Sun 10am - 5:30pm

 Water

-• Outdoor potted plants dry out quickly, as do hanging baskets and small annuals.
+• Keep in mind - outdoor potted plants dry out quickly, as do hanging baskets and small annuals.

 Garden Guide: Good Water Practice for Established Trees, Shrubs, and Lawns